SemsProject/CombineArchive/WikiStart.md

 CombineArchive JavaLibrary
 =============================

-This is a Java library to read/write/create/manipulate/etc. !CombineArchives.
-To learn more about !CombineArchives visit [http://co.mbine.org/documents/archive co.mbine.org].
+This is a Java library to read/write/create/manipulate/etc. CombineArchives.
+To learn more about !CombineArchives visit [co.mbine.org](http://co.mbine.org/documents/archive co.mbine.org).

 Usage
 ------